antscher/Interface_satellite_com_XBee/README.md

 - **Image capture and uplink commands:**
   The Flask app now supports sending any 4-byte command to the ESP32.
+  The refresh rate buttons send predefined commands for interval control.
   Update your ESP32 firmware accordingly if you use custom command parsing.
 - **Baud rates** and **serial port names** must match between ESP32 and PC.
 - **Hardware connections** must correspond to pin definitions in the code.